mooniak/abhaya-libre-font/README.md

 - Pushpanada Ekanayake (Sinhala)
 - Sol Matas(Latin)
 - Pathum Egodawatta (Refactoring and Project coordination)
+- Ayantha Randika (Opentype features and engineering)

+Special thanks to Sumantri Samarawickrama, Liang Hai for consultancy.
+And thanks to all the testers on twitter.

 ## License

-Abhaya Libre will be released under the  [SIL Open Font License](http://scripts.sil.org/OFL)
+Abhaya Libre font is released under the  [SIL Open Font License](http://scripts.sil.org/OFL)

 For information on what you're allowed to change or modify, consult the OFL-1.1.txt and OFL-FAQ.txt files.
 The OFL-FAQ also gives a very general